RedisGears/RedisGears/docs/quickstart.md

     The compilation process creates a virtual Python environment and places the binaries at this path: `/opt/redislabs/lib/modules`

 ## Loading
-To load the module on the same server is was compiled on simply use the `--loadmodule` command line switch, the `loadmodule` configuration directive or the [Redis `MODULE LOAD` command](https://redis.io/commands/module-load) with the path to modules library.
+To load the module on the same server is was compiled on simply use the `--loadmodule` command line switch, the `loadmodule` configuration directive or the [Redis `MODULE LOAD` command](https://redis.io/commands/module-load) with the path to module's library.

 In case you've compiled the module on a different server than the one loading it, copy the contents of the '/opt/redislabs/lib/modules` to the server.